AminBmGL/ChatApp_NestJs_Backend/README.md

-# Nest Demo Chat Server
+# Nest Chat Server

-This project is the server side of the Chat App implemented using [Nest framework](https://github.com/kamilmysliwiec/nest) .
-Needs the [Client side part](https://github.com/Pinedo11/nestDemo-ChatClient) for graphic results .

-This is only a demo and only have formation purpose.
+In this project I have tried the Nest Framework to build a backend for a chat application.